timotk/llm-review-action/README.md

     additional_user_prompt: "Make suggestions for conciseness, clarity and writing style."
 ```

-Let's review some python code:
+It is not limited to just text.
+Here, we create an action to review some python code, with an additional user prompt:
 ```yaml
 - uses: timotk/github-llm-action@v1
   with: